gto76/python-cheatsheet/README.md

 ```

 ### DirEntry
-**Unlike listdir(), scandir() returns DirEntry objects that cache isfile, isdir and on Windows also stat information, thus significantly increasing the performance of code that requires it.**
+**Unlike listdir(), scandir() returns DirEntry objects that cache isfile, isdir, and on Windows also stat information, thus significantly increasing the performance of code that requires it.**

 ```python
 <iter> = os.scandir(path='.')       # Returns DirEntry objects located at the path.